zack-bitcoin/otr_messager/README.md

 Deniable group Messager
 =======

-The goal of this project is to have OTR style encryption for group chat, even if there are many people in the group.
+OTR style encryption for group chat.

+A work in progress.
+Not yet usable.

 built for https://github.com/zack-bitcoin/amoveo